INTERVIEW

 Our pilot project, which we are currently testing, involves working with the WashU rowing team to design performance interfaces that relay data on the water without a screen.
 We have designed a series of bespoke haptic patterns that vibrate continuously and oscillate between different patterns to convey a range of information.
 We aim to find solutions where athletes and other users in complex and compromised situations can shorten the decision-making timeline and act more intuitively.

-This story is exclusive to Patreon subscribers.
+This story is exclusive to Substack subscribers.

 Already a supporter?
 Click here to read the entire story.